russellgordon/teaching/src/site/notes/CEMC/SCCST2023/A Rapid Workflow for Publishing CS Teaching Materials.md

 > [!IMPORTANT]
 > All illustrations were made using macOS, but this is an entirely cross-platform workflow that has also been tested on Windows.
 >
-> Obsidian is the key piece of software, and it also supports Linux, but this has not been tested by the author.
+> Obsidian is a key piece of the workflow.
+Obsidian runs on Linux, but publishing from that operating system has not been tested by the author.

 - [[CEMC/SCCST2023/Slides\|Presentation slides]]
 	- A sparse introduction to the motivation for using this workflow, its benefits, and its drawbacks.